Teyras/MT/text/chapters/130_evaluation.md

 way, we compensate the fact that setups with multiple parallel workers yield more observations in total.

-As seen in Figure \ref{iso-cpu-err-correlation}, the error is rather small and stable for the CPU times.
+As depicted in Figure \ref{iso-cpu-err-correlation}, the error is rather small and stable for the CPU times.
 This result is not surprising -- starting a process is generally not a CPU-intensive task.
 Measurements of the quicksort workload in Java are an exception -- the times measured by isolate were twice as long in almost every iteration.
 Also, the results seem less stable when the execution time is longer.
 We can attribute this difference to the work required to launch the JVM.
 Still, the measurements for all the other workloads seem fairly reliable.

 On the other hand, we found that the wall-clock time error tends to vary a lot (Figure \ref{iso-wall-err-correlation}).
-To find out if there is a correlation between the workload, isolation technology or setup size and the error rate, we calculated the meand and standard deviation of the difference between the times measured by the program and by isolate for each iteration and grouped them by workload, isolation and setup type and size.
+To find out if there is a correlation between the workload, isolation technology or setup size and the error rate, we calculated the mean and standard deviation of the difference between the times measured by the program and by isolate for each iteration and grouped them by workload, isolation and setup type and size.
 We also normalized the standard deviation by dividing it with the mean of the runtime to obtain a relative error